Crypto Leverage Trading Explained

 Leverage crypto trading in is a way of using borrowed funds to trade cryptocurrencies with more capital than initially invested in the trading account.

 This is a style of investing where the investor borrows funds from the exchange in return for a fee.
-When you make a profit, your wins are multiplied by the leverage ratios you use.
+When you make a profit, your wins are multiplied by the ratios you use.
 This also applies to your losses.

 What is leverage in crypto trading?